Docs

 }

-Although Condition is still a part of the specification API, it is not meant for public use.
+Although Condition is still a part of the specification API, it’s not meant for public use.
 As long as clients don’t call the toCondition() method, they can use and combine specifications without depending directly on the jOOQ API.

-Query objects in jOOQ are implemented in the same way as repositories.
-In other words, you get to decide what they look like.
+Query classes in jOOQ are implemented in the same way as repositories.
+You can decide what they look like.

 However, to keep things simple, you should use Java records for the result, and have their fields match the fields selected in your query.
 That way, you can use Records.mapping to convert the result into your Java record in a type safe way.